CDCR firefighters joined other agencies to battle wildfires raging across California.

 Dry thunderstorms rolled across Northern California, with lighting strikes igniting dry grasses and brush.
 Early large fires in July included the Hog Fire near Susanville and the Gold Fire near Adin.

 For 23 days, the Gold Fire threatened homes and lives south of Adin, a small town near the Lassen and Modoc County border.
 In all, 1,057 personnel were assigned to the 22,600-acre fire.
 There were four injuries, 13 structures destroyed and five structures damaged.
-Inmate firefighters from Pine Grove Youth Conservation Camp.

 More fires in August caused a power outage at High Desert State Prison, but back-up generators kept the institution running.
 Power has since been restored.

 California Correctional Center had 24 crews assigned to the Gold Fire totaling 320 inmates from Konocti, Alder, Washington Ridge, Devil’s Garden, Intermountain, Ben Lomond, Trinity River, Sugar Pine, Parlin Fork, Ishi, and Salt Creek.
+Firefighters from Pine Grove Youth Conservation Camp also helped with the Gold Fire.